pauln17/htn23-challenge/README.md

 Overall, I had a lot of small errors through the project that took me one or two+ hours to debug.
 The general mentality I used approaching these types of issues were as following:

 - Stepping through the code, visualizing and explaining out loud what it is that the code is doing, and then what I want it to do.
-- Check the syntax
+- Check the syntax and fix accordingly, then test
-- Implementing another version of the code
+- Implementing another version of the code and test
 - Repeat

 ### Technologies